 L0 (s, a | u) = PAas if s=u0 otherwise (1)

 The speaker Sn is assumed to be a rational planner who optimizes the probability that the listener will infer a meaning m that satisfies her communicative goal while minimizing the cost of her utterance.
-Sn chooses utterances according to a softmax decision rule that describes an approximately rational planner (17).
-We used an α parameter of 1 for all model simulations reported here:
+Sn chooses utterances according to a softmax decision rule that describes an approximately rational planner (17):

 Sn (u | gs,a) ∝ eUnu gs, a) (2)

-Optimizing the probability of the speaker’s goal being satisfied can be accomplished by minimizing the surprisal of her goal given an utterance.
-Since given an utterance u the listener Ln will guess that the meaning is s, a with probability Lns,au, the probability of the speaker’s goal being satisfied is the following:
+Optimizing the probability of the speaker’s goal being satisfied can be accomplished by minimizing the goal’s information-theoretic surprisal.
+Given an utterance u, the listener Ln will guess that the meaning is s, a with probability Lns,au.
+The probability of the speaker’s goal being satisfied is therefore the following:

 s,aLns,augs,as,a (3)